Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 Palatal Expander

-We utilize palatal expanders to help patients with small palates.
+We use palatal expanders to help patients with small palates.
 A palatal expander stretches the palate, or the roof of the mouth, to make room for teeth to develop.
-Typically, we use a palatal expander for the upper jaw to gradually increase the palate.
+We often use an expander for the upper jaw to gradually increase the palate.

-We often use the palatal expander during phase one treatment to help young patients develop an even, healthy smile.
-Palatal expanders can help prevent the need for jaw surgery, braces, or even extractions later on.
+Our office also recommends this appliance during phase one treatment to help young patients develop an even, healthy smile.
+Palatal expanders can help prevent the need for jaw surgery, braces, or even extractions later on in life.

 Band & Loop (B & L)